Lindsay Lohan On Being Invited To Fyre Festival & Embracing Her Viral Dance Video

 On a tiny island in Greece there is a special spot — a spot where there's a cabana with your name on it, where the buzz of techno music never stops, and where Lindsay Lohan might just shoot you in the eye with her champagne gun (if you’re lucky!).
 That place?
-Lindsay Lohan’s Beach Club of course, and with the news that the show is moving to Monday nights at 10 p.m. we chatted with the actress and entrepreneur about reality TV, the Fyre Festival debacle, and superfan Miley Cyrus.
+Lindsay Lohan’s Beach Club of course.
+We chatted with the actress and entrepreneur about reality TV, the Fyre Festival debacle, and superfan Miley Cyrus.

 During the conversation, Lohan, currently in Dubai, dined on noodles prepared by her little sister singer Aliana.
 The two are close, and Lindsay expressed her dismay at their "sister moon" coming to an end.
 "My sister is leaving soon — she’s going to LA to record," she said.
 "But I don’t want her to leave.
 We had such an amazing experience.
 I thought “What’s better than going to the Maldives with your sister?
 Nothing!”
 What guy can top a sister moon?”